-Orientation Describe the target student audience, including an estimate of the annual number of first-time students to be sourced.
+Describe the target student audience, including an estimate of the annual number of first-time students to be served.
 Describe the delivery methods (in groups, online, etc.) and activities that will be provided.
-Describe any served.
-Describe the delivery methods (in groups, online, etc.) and activities that will be provided.
 Describe any partnerships among colleges or with high school districts, workforce agencies, or other community partners that assist with providing orientation.
 Describe at what point(s) in the student's academic pathway services are provided (before registration, at 15 units, etc.).

-The Bakersfield College target student audience annually consists of approximately 4,200 new college students, the majority of whom are recent high school graduates who come from metropolitan Bakersfield as well as many rural and small town areas.
-The students that BC serves are about 80% first generation college students who are also of low socioeconomic status.
-Fall 2013 data shows that 64% of BC students receive some form of financial aid.
-According to the latest Census Bureau Quick Facts, Kern County residents have median household incomes of about \$14,000 below the state average, with 22.5% of the population living below the poverty level.
+The Bakersfield College target student audience consisted of 5,496 first-time college students for the 2013-14 academic year.
+The majority of whom are recent high school graduates that come from metropolitan Bakersfield as well as rural areas.
+BC serves are about 80% first generation students.
+Census Bureau data indicates that Kern County has one of the lowest attainments of a Bachelor's degree of any county in the state of California.
+In 2013-14, 84% or 4,622 first-time students completed the orientation component of matriculation.

+Bakersfield College is one of three colleges in the Kern Community College District.
+BC has approximately 41 feeder high schools with the majority of high schools in the Kern High School District (KHSD) which is California's largest high school district in the state with more than 35,000 students.
+The KHSD, founded in 1893, encompasses over 3,500 square miles and includes:

+- 18 Comprehensive high school campuses 6 Alternative Education campuses

+- 2 Career Technical Education sites

+- 4 Special Education centers

+In addition to KHSD the following are also feeder high schools and include: Tehachapi High School, Monroe High School, Delano Union High School, Bakersfield Christian High School, Cesar E. Chavez High School, Frazier Mountain High School, Garces Memorial High School, Wasco High School, Shafter High School, McFarland High School, Bakersfield Adult School, Nueva Continuation High School, Taft Union High School, Valley High School, Vista High Continuation and Vista West Continuation Schools.

+Fall 2013 data shows that 64% of BC students receive some form of financial aid, many of are low socioeconomic status.
+Census Bureau data for Kern County residents indicate a median household incomes of about \$14,000 below the state average, with 22.5% of the population living below the poverty level.

 The majority of BC students are female (54%) and under the age of twenty-five (66%).
 BC is a Hispanic Serving Institution whose ethnicity makes up approximately 62% of the student population (Fall 2013).
 Other student ethnicity percentages are as follows: 5% African-American students, 1% American Indian students, 4% Asian/Philipino/Pacific Islander students and 24% white students.
-Seventy percent (70%) of BC students report that their parents do not have a college degree.
-Kern County, according to the Census Bureau Quick Facts, has one of the lowest attainments of a Bachelor's degree or higher of any county in the state of California.